-AIM provides healthcare to the staff and individuals within our Svay Pak programs, totaling around 500 people.
-We also provide basic healthcare and disease prevention training throughout the community on a weekly basis.
-In addition to our ongoing healthcare services, we also have occasional dental and eye doctor teams who provide specialized services that would otherwise go untreated.
+Through Rahab’s House Church, AIM provides health care to the staff and individuals within our Svay Pak programs, totaling around 500 people.
+We also provide basic health care and disease prevention training throughout the community on a regular basis.
+In addition to our ongoing health care services, we also have occasional dental and eye doctor teams who provide specialized services that would otherwise go untreated.

-The AIM Medical Clinic gives us a valuable touchpoint with our community, helping to build trust with our neighbors and allowing us to meet the children around us.
-Many of these adults become church members through their connection with the clinic as they experience the tangible love of Christ.
+These health care services provided through Rahab’s House Church give us a valuable touchpoint with our community, helping to build trust with our neighbors and allowing us to meet the children around us.
+Many of these adults become church members as they experience the tangible love of Christ.

 Pimps & Traffickers.
 They perpetrate and perpetuate the industry of child sex trafficking, taking advantage of the vulnerable and profiting off of the innocent.
 Whether because of poverty, greed, pain or perversion, these people are the start of the vicious cycle.
 Prevention is crucial in defeating child sex trafficking.